antistereotip/ghost/ZERO-SQUAD/README.md

 *hexadecimal scheme combined with logic gates.*

 - By combining nibbles and hexadecimal notation with logical gates we get multidimensionality.
+- We put all result into array and store unique ID, and making modular matrices.
 - This is necessary when transferring data through interlayers.
 - Additional protection is provided by interference, which is caused by voltage variations.
 - https://github.com/antistereotip/ghost/tree/main/GATES